Dragon Knight 4

-Dragon Knight 4 (ドラゴンナイト４) is an erotic role-playing video game developed by ELF Corporation and released only in Japan for several platforms between 1994 and 1997.
+is a role-playing video game developed by ELF Corporation and released only in Japan for several platforms between 1994 and 1997.
 In 1994, the game first became available for PC MS-DOS, NEC PC-9801 and X68000, with a censored version ported to the Super Nintendo Entertainment System in 1996 and later to the PC-FX, PlayStation and Sega Saturn in 1997.
 It was also adapted into illustrated novels and an anime miniseries.

 Dragon Knight 4 is a continuation of the Dragon Knight series, and a sequel to Knights of Xentar.
 Dragon Knight 4 has a new protagonist, Kakeru, the son of Takeru from the previous games.

 Gameplay

 The game features a turn-based battle system, with the player in control of up to eight additional characters.
 Allies and enemies are both separated into statistically distinct classes: swordsmen, archers and sorcerers, with certain armour and weaponry being appropriate to each.